WT-26/Software-Requirements-Documentation/README.md

 > This section should provide an overview of the entire document

 ### 1.1 Document Purpose
-Describe the purpose of the SRS and its intended audience.
+Describe the purpose of the SRS and its intended .

 ### 1.2 Product Scope
 Identify the product whose software requirements are specified in this document, including the revision or release number.
 Explain what the product that is covered by this SRS will do, particularly if this SRS describes only part of the system or a single subsystem.
 Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
 Relate the software to corporate goals or business strategies.
 If a separate vision and scope document is available, refer to it rather than duplicating its contents here.